Desgard/desgard.github.com/source/about.md

 I like something cool, just like Apple's product.
 And be interested in algorithm  in computer science, especially data structure.
 I'm a vimer!

-Now a student in Southwest Jiaotong University.
-And work in iQiYi, iOS Dev Intern in Shanghai.
+Now I work in iQiYi, iOS Dev in Shanghai.

 ---